jgocm/ssl-detector/README.md

 ```

-`free -m` will show you the swap file is on.
+`free -m` will show the swap file is on.
 Jetson Nano usually comes with 2GB of swap, so after adding 4GB it should be around 6GB.
 You can also pull up the System Monitor, however this is only temporary.
 If you reboot, swap file is gone.

 Add the line `/swapfile none swap 0 0` to `/etc/fstab` file.
 Now you can reboot and your Swap will be activated.

-### Install Fan Controller
+### Install Fan Controller (Optional)
-[Pyrestone fan controller](https://github.com/Pyrestone/jetson-fan-ctl.git) will automatically start the fan at boot time.
+If you have a PWM controlled fan, [Pyrestone fan controller](https://github.com/Pyrestone/jetson-fan-ctl.git) will automatically start the fan at boot time.

 Install dependencies:
 ```